What is the benefit of a Play-Based Early Learning?

 To begin learning about letters, we may offer some small loose parts and some cards with letters and short words on them.
 Another fun option is a sand bin with a paint brush or even using their fingers to draw letters.
 Both allow children to learn about and begin to write letters in a way that is still play.
 This is the start of developing their learning-to-read skills.

-Our focus in Preschool is learning about numbers, sorting, measurement, and patterns as well as shapes and comparing sizes.
+Our focus in early learning is learning about numbers, sorting, measurement, and patterns as well as shapes and comparing sizes.
 To do this, we set up invitations for play with loose materials, on the light table, in sensory bins, using natural materials as well as common toys.
 When children become curious about the materials, they explore and experiment with them.
 Independently learning these math concepts through their play.

 What other skills are important for children to have before starting Kindergarten?